project-gemmi/gemmi/docs/cif.rst

 * missing value in a key-value pair is optionally allowed if whitespace after the tag ends with a new-line character.
-  More specifically, the parsing step allows for missing value in such case, but the next validation step (which can be skipped when using using low-level functions, such as `parse_file()`) throws an error.
+  More specifically, the parsing step allows for missing value in such case, but the next validation step (which can be skipped when using low-level functions, such as `parse_file()`) throws an error.